ibm-bluemix-mobile-services/bmd-content-seven/tile.md

-# Video Tutorial
+# Code Starter - Watson Language

-Watch a video tutorial about how to create your project from the Basic Code Starter and generate your project code for iOS.
+Choose the Watson Language Code Starter to create your project.
+You can translate text into different languages and speak the translated text.